Hypaethral/javascript-projects/environment-setup/04-react.md

 }
 ```

-TypeScript asks that we very clearly define the "shape" of the two main defining features of a React component:
+TypeScript then asks that we very clearly define the "shape" of the two main defining features of a React component:

 #### The Props